Responsible Exposure? On Average, Attackers Gain 47-Day Advantage when Exploits Predate Patches

 “For decision-makers and researchers across the cybersecurity community, this research provides a vital, never before seen window into the lifecycle of vulnerabilities and exploitations,” said Jay Jacobs, partner and co-founder of Cyentia Institute.
 “These findings offer prominent paths for future research that could ultimately make the IT infrastructure more secure.”

 Despite the strong relationship between disclosure of exploitation code and weaponization, the research requires some caveats.
-It’s possible that release of exploit code doesn’t facilitate exploitation, but detection of exploits in the wild, because the release of the code enabled faster creation of anti-virus signatures.
+It’s possible that the release of exploit code doesn’t facilitate exploitation, but detection of exploits in the wild, because the release of the code enabled faster creation of anti-virus signatures.

 “This new report reignites the conversation on responsible disclosure.
 More research will help draw more definitive conclusions, but for now, we can say that where there’s smoke, there’s fire,” said Wade Baker, partner and co-founder of Cyentia Institute.
 “Release of exploit code before a patch seems to have a negative effect on corporate security.”